90's House

 90's House is an American reality television series broadcast on MTV before being moved to MTV2 due to low ratings.
-The show aired for eight episodes from September 26 to November 17, 2017.
-The show featured 12 "millennial" housemates living in a house set in the 1990s while participating in various 1990s-themed challenges.
+The show aired for eight episodes from September 26 to November 17, 2017, and featured 12 "millennial" housemates living in a house set in the 1990s while participating in various 1990s-themed challenges.
 The winner received $90,000, a Mazda Miata and tickets for two on board the Ship-Hop I Love the 90s Cruise.

-Each episode had a challenge called, "Who Got Game," and sometimes a mini challenge, which provided an advantage in the "Who Got Game," challenge.
-At the end of each episode contestants were either "Chillin'" being safe or "Illin'" being risked for elimination and had to step onto the bounce pad.
-Long Island native, Sha'Monique Wynter was crowned the winner.
+Each episode had a challenge called "Who Got Game" and sometimes a mini challenge, which provided an advantage in the "Who Got Game" challenge.
+At the end of each episode, contestants who were safe stayed in the house and were considered to be "Chillin'", while those at risk for elimination had to step onto the bounce pad, where one or more housemates would be deemed "Illin'" and be eliminated.
+Long Island native Sha'Monique Wynter was crowned the winner.